monperrus/katacoda-scenarios/pihole-docker/step1.md

 ## DNS lookup

 A DNS lookup is a mechanism to map a dynamic web address "example.com" to a host address (IP address) "123.45.67.89".
 This process is done by asking a DNS server about a specific web address and then being given the IP address to go to.
-The Pi-hole service is a DNS server that filters out known ad addresses and returning a "null" value (0.0.0.0).
+The Pi-hole service is a DNS server that filters out known ad addresses and returns a "null" value (0.0.0.0).

 ## Doing a DNS lookup